Parents and Children

 Thinking ahead about needed materials, timing sequencing, finalizing and display

-Making list to help remember things to get or do
+Making a list to help remember things to get or do

 Time Management